json2d/dotrelay/README.md

 ### Organizing modules

-additionally, say `units` were to be moved deeper into the project:
+building off the previous example, say `units` were to be moved deeper into the project file structure:

 ```
 .